 2018 Guidelines for Oral Health Screening in Ohio's Schools provides school nurses and other school staff with information about oral screening at school, procedures for conducting a screening and resources.
 A training DVD is also available.
 A single copy of the guidelines, training DVD and pocket guide can be ordered by completing this order form.
 Please be advised that these guidelines do not reflect the current recommendations for doing a dental screening during the COVID-19 pandemic.
 Please contact the Oral Health Program for additional guidance.

 The Dental First Aid Chart outlines procedures for administering dental first aid following a head or mouth injury.

-MouthHealthyKids.org has activities and games to help students learn the importance of good oral health care.
-Students can play games, watch videos and take fun educational quizzes.
+MouthHealthyKids.org has information for the public on a variety of oral health topics plus ideas for many activities aimed at teaching about the importance of good oral health.
 Resources are also available for educators to help with classroom teaching about oral health, such as discussion ideas and presentations.

 Dental First-aid Chart outlines the procedures for giving dental first aid following a head or mouth injury.
 This chart is important to display in classrooms, near the playground and in the school nurse's office.

 How to Select an Oral Health Care Program for Your School